 - Folding legs that can be folded completely to meet the bottom of the tabletop.

 - Zoom table legs which can add or reduce the height of a table, seen mostly in commercial spaces.

-- A bolt-down table leg which adjust the height of the table, seen mostly in restaurants and other public spaces.
+- A bolt-down table leg that adjusts the height of the table, is seen mostly in restaurants and other public spaces.

 9. Marlborough Leg